prajitha-k/Customer-experience-analysis-rapido/README.md

 6. Insight Generation
 The dashboard was analyzed to identify customer preferences, satisfaction levels, revenue patterns, and key areas requiring improvement.
 ## Project Insights

--Vehicle Type
+Vehicle Type

 Among the vehicle types, Bike generated the highest revenue at approximately ₹1,40,289, followed by Cab at ₹1,14,662 and Auto at ₹77,030.

--Ride Purpose
+Ride Purpose

 Personal rides were the most common ride purpose with 543 responses, followed by Shopping (215), College (191), and Emergency (150).

--Preferred Days
+Preferred Days

 Customers showed a stronger preference for weekend rides, with 437 responses.
 393 customers preferred both weekdays and weekends equally, while 269 preferred weekdays.

--Payment Method
+Payment Method

 Cash recorded the highest transaction value in the dashboard, followed by UPI, Card, and Wallet.
 ## Final Conclusion
 This project analyzes Rapido customer preferences, satisfaction, and improvement areas using Google Form survey data.
 The findings highlight Bike rides, personal trips, and weekend preferences, while pricing, waiting time, and driver behaviour are key areas for improvement.
 The project demonstrates my skills in data cleaning, analysis, visualization, and dashboard creation using Excel.